 Get started with architecture testing

-Now that we've learned about architecture testing and its benefits in your projects, we'll learn how to install Pest and write our first architecture tests.
+Now that we've learned about architecture testing and its benefits in your projects, we'll walk through installing Pest and writing our first architecture tests.

 You'll need to install Pest in your Laravel project using Composer.
 You can do this by running the following command in your project's root directory: